Skip to article frontmatterSkip to article content

 ρσ,0=constant,vσ,0=0\rho_{{\sigma},0}= \cst, \qquad \vec{v}_{{\sigma},0}= \vec 0

-At order 0, the mass density remains stationary and homogeneous and there is no particular velocity.
-Integration of the Poisson equation (24) in spherical coordinates [3] gives :
+The comoving mass density therefore remains stationary and homogeneous.
+The integration of the Poisson equation (24) in spherical coordinates[3] gives:

 a¨a=4πG3(ϵ+3P)\frac{\ddot a}{a} = -\frac{4 \pi \GN}{3}(\epsilon + 3P)

-The gradient of the gravitational field gives a centrifugal force of order 0.
+The gradient of the gravitational field gives at zeroth order a centrifugal force reflecting the repulsive character of the universe’s expansion.

 P=constant=P0P = \cst = P_0